dm248/dm248.github.io/posts/20201015_shellsort.md

 location after where 16 was).

-By maintaining separate lists of available numbers before each loop, in each loop you only need 1 pass (2 passes in the innermost one), and you shave off about ~5% from the execution time.
-Helps a bit but with all these tricks the approach still would take roughly *100 core-days* to finish.
+By maintaining separate lists of available numbers before each loop, in each loop you only need 1 pass (2 passes in the innermost one), and you shave about ~5% off the execution time.
+Helps a bit but with all these tricks the approach would still take roughly *100 core-days* to finish.

 #### Innermost loop speedup